BlWasp/rs-shell/README.md

 RS-Shell implements two modes: **TLS over TCP** and **HTTPS**.

-* TLS over TCP mode is a standard reverse shell where the implant executed on the target machine will connect back to the TLS listener, running on the *attacker*'s machine
+* TLS over TCP mode is a standard reverse shell where the implant executed on the target machine will connect back to the TLS listener, running on the operator's machine
 * HTTPS mode works more like a C2 infratructure, with an HTTPS server, an implant, and a client:
     * The HTTPS server is executed on a server accessible by both the implant and the client.
 It is based on the [Actix](https://actix.rs/) web framework with [Rustls](https://docs.rs/rustls/latest/rustls/)
     * The implant is executed on the target machine and will request the server for "new tasks" every 2 seconds (by default, can be changed in the code for the moment)
-    * The client is executed on the *attacker* machine.
+    * The client is executed on the operator's machine.
 It will also connect to the server via HTTPS, and will permit to send the commands to the implant

 Windows HTTPS implant is partially proxy aware thanks to the [Windows's WinINet library](https://learn.microsoft.com/fr-fr/windows/win32/wininet/about-wininet).
-This means that it is able to identify proxy configuration in the registry and automatically authenticate against it if necessary (if the proxy is not configured via the registry or a WPAD file, this will probably fail).
+This means that it is able to identify proxy configuration in the registry and automatically authenticate against it if necessary (if the proxy is not configured via the registry or a WPAD file, this will probably fail, and you will have to indicate the proxy URL and the credentials manually in the implant code).

 Client, implant and server are all cross-platform and work on Windows and Linux systems.